mariiaikonnikova6-rgb/Time-Series-Analysis-of-air-raid-alerts-in-Ukraine/README.md

 data/raw/official_data_en.csv
 ```

-The analysis uses only records with:
+Only records with:

 ```text
 level == "oblast"
 ```

+are used in the analysis.

 The main preprocessing steps are:

 * conversion of timestamps to the `Europe/Kyiv` timezone;
 * filtering to the project analysis period;
 * removal of exact duplicate events;
+* validation of alert duration;
 * removal of invalid non-positive durations;
-* splitting of alerts that continue across midnight;
+* splitting alerts that continue across midnight;
 * aggregation into daily regional metrics;
-* validation that the daily series is continuous.
+* validation that each regional daily series is continuous.

-The processed daily dataset contains one row per:
+The main processed dataset contains one row per:

 ```text
 date × region